 Montana INBRE is excited to announce a pilot grant program for projects that utilize mass spectrometry-based metabolomics.
 This program is open to INBRE investigators in Idaho, New Mexico, and Montana.
-Montana INBRE is making available a total of $10,000 to facilitate data generation to establish feasibility, support research projects, and generate data for publications.
-Projects may focus on targeted or untargeted metabolomics.
+Successful applications will receive funding up to $10,000 in order to facilitate data generation to establish feasibility, support research projects, and generate data for publications.
+Projects may focus on targeted oruntargeted metabolomics.

 - Please provide the names and institutional affiliations of project lead and co-leads, as well as the proposed work's relation to a current, future, or past INBRE project, if any